bylidev/byli-cms/cms/welcome.md

 ----------

-_This project is open-source and licensed under the [MIT License](https://github.com/igloar96/byli-cms/blob/master/LICENSE).
+_This project is open-source and licensed under the \[MIT License\](https://github.com/igloar96/byli-cms/blob/master/LICENSE).
 Feel free to share and modify this repository, and contributions are always welcome!
 We value your input and feedback to make Byli-CMS a thriving platform for tech enthusiasts._
+](welcome.md)